wein.plus

 Lived Diversity

-In the mild south between Kurtatsch and Salurn, late-ripening varieties such as Cabernet Sauvignon prevail, while in the hillside areas around Montan, Blauburgunder is mainly at home.
+In the mild south between Kurtatsch and Salurn, late-ripening varieties such as Cabernet Sauvignon predominate, while in the hillside areas around Montan, Blauburgunder is primarily at home.

-The grape variety spectrum in the Merano area is characterized by Vernatsch, Blau- and Weißburgunder, and Sauvignon Blanc.
+The grape variety spectrum in the Merano area is characterized by Vernatsch, Blau- and Weißburgunder, as well as Sauvignon Blanc.
 The soils of red porphyry sandstone, which dominate the Etschtal between Merano and Bolzano, produce top-quality white wines with a mineral character.

-The Vinschgau in the northwest is a relatively dry valley due to its east-west orientation, where Riesling, as well as Weiß- and Blauburgunder, are mainly cultivated.
-The Eisack Valley in the north is a stronghold of white wines made from Kerner, Sylvaner, or Müller-Thurgau.
+The Vinschgau in the northwest is a relatively dry valley due to its east-west orientation, where Riesling, as well as white and Blauburgunder, are mainly cultivated.
+The Eisacktal in the north is a stronghold of white wines made from Kerner, Sylvaner, or Müller-Thurgau.

 The Quality Sign:

 The sign on the capsule head stands for protected origin and the associated characteristics.
 Only South Tyrolean wines with a protected designation of origin (DOC = Denominazione di Origine Controllata) may bear the sign.
-The reason many producers choose to use it is clear: A glance is enough, and wine connoisseurs know that they have a high-quality drop in front of them, produced in South Tyrol according to the strict regulations of the DOC system.
-Thus, many benefit from the hard work and pursuit of quality of individual winemakers, cooperatives, and wineries.
+The reason many producers choose to use it is clear: A glance is enough, and wine connoisseurs know that they have a high-quality drop in front of them, created in South Tyrol according to the strict regulations of the DOC system.
+Thus, many benefit collectively from the hard work and quality aspirations of individual winemakers, cooperatives, and wineries.

 Sign Up Now: Exclusive South Tyrol Wine Masterclass